 Stain Resistance of Olefin—Good

 Olefin is hydrophobic, meaning that it does not absorb liquid.
 Due to this, olefin must be solution dyed.
-The color is added into the fiber during production, instead of dyeing the fiber after it's made.
+The color is added to the fiber during production, instead of dyeing the fiber after it's made.
 Because solution-dyed fibers have no open dye sites (since they are technically not dyed) there is nowhere for stains to attach themselves and these fibers are highly resistant to staining.
 In fact, even bleach would not affect the color of the fiber.

 Soil Resistance of Olefin—Poor